rust-lang/cargo/src/doc/build-script.md

 cargo:include=/path/to/foo/include
 ```

-There are a few special keys that Cargo recognizes, affecting how the crate this
+There are a few special keys that Cargo recognizes, affecting how the
-build script is for is built:
+crate is built:

 * `rustc-link-lib` indicates that the specified value should be passed to the
   compiler as a `-l` flag.